McJones/jupyter-swift-kernel/README.md

 ## Caveats

-- Currently everything has to be ascii, so no poop emoji please.
 - If you crash the kernel or Jupyter without exiting it will leave temporary files called `canonical.swift` and `scratch.swift` on your machine.
 - Unlike many other Jupiter kernels if you type something like `1 + 1` it will display no result because of how I implemented the kernel.
 So wrap any code like that inside a `print()` call to see it.
-The code will still run so you can do things like `let thing = 5` and then `print(thing)` and this will work fine.
+The code will still run so you can do things like `let thing = 5` and then later `print(thing)` and this will work fine.
+- errors just appear underneath the code as valid output.

 ## Future features

 - Add prints to non-printing statements
 - Proper error handling
-- Get Notebooks to accept utf so I don't have to crunch Swift output down to ascii
 - Implement Jupyter's nice to have features
 - Work out a better way of interfacing with Swift that doesn't need temporary files
 - Support warnings instead of just ignoring them